AlbertPerez7/stocks-earnings-dates/README.md

 ## Future Plans

 - Add EPS (expected vs actual) and calculate surprise %
-- Automatically update the database monthly from trusted sources
+- Automatically update the database each quarter scrapping EDGAR

-- Add option to export earnings + reactions to CSV or DataFrame
+## Fair use

+- Set a real **User‑Agent** with contact email.
+- Sleep between requests; do not hammer SEC EDGAR.
+- Not affiliated with the SEC.

 ---